 Levi has expertise developing data-driven, responsive web applications using the Django framework.

 Levi completed his B.S. in Computer Science at Kansas State University.
-He has two years of experience providing web application and office technical support and has been doing Django web application development for over a year.
+He has six years of experience providing web application and office technical support and has been doing Django web application development for several years.

 Amy Mattison, Ph.D.

 Amy Mattison joined OEIE in 2019 and has been working in the field of evaluation for 11 years.
 As a Research/Evaluation Associate, her projects have involved assessing capacity building, workforce development, school-based projects, social and behavioral health initiatives, and risk communications.

 Amy has extensive experience in evaluation design, development, implementation, and dissemination of findings to various audiences.
 Her expertise includes design of evaluation instruments, data collection methods, analyses, and reporting of local, state, and national projects.